T-Insight for Pre-Service teachers (Secondary level)

 5 scenarios per module

-Each module includes five scenarios where pre-teachers view the scenario, rate the appropriateness of three possible responses and write a brief rationale for each.
+Each module includes five scenarios where pre-service teachers view the scenario, rate the appropriateness of three possible responses and write a brief rationale for each.
 Next, they find out how experienced teachers rated each response and most importantly why.

 4 feedback reports